VIDA-NYU/BugDoc/README.md

 It is important to note that, since the pipelines are generated randomly, the performance results and plots will be consistent but visually different from those published in the paper.

 Alternatively, we provide [ReproZip](https://vida-nyu.github.io/reprozip/) packages for the original plots published in the paper, where you can obtain the actual performance results.
 The ReproZip packages were mostly created on a Ubuntu 16.04 LTS machine, having the same versions for Python, matplotlib, and Postgres.
+Please download the reprozip package from [here](https://nyu.box.com/s/enflnbxz4yhkj8t0uxztk8tqydi90rfd).

 More detailed information about our experiments can be found in the following sections.